DOcrazyG/xmind-converter/docs/api.md

 #### `__str__()`

-Get string representation of the node.
+Get string representation of the node, including notes and labels.

 **Parameters**: None